fraterrisus/walkthroughs/aethus/quests.md

 *Goal:* Construct a Regolith Printer in your Habitat.
 (Requires completing [Power Up](#power-up).)

+## Sins of the Grandfather

+*Trigger*: Complete [Buried Memories](#buried-memories) by listening to your Grandad's message to you.

+*Goals:*

+1. Find and investigate Omicron, building a power grid to restore power and using Grandad's keycard to get in.
+2. Find the Secure Records Room, then figure out the four-digit code by tracking down several workpad log entries.
+3. Read the journal entry on the datapad.
+4. Listen to the next Stub Memory.

 ## Skeletons of the Past

 *Trigger:* Find the datapad from Caleb Vihaan in the courtyard of Epsilon.